britram/rains-prototype/draft-trammell-rains-protocol.md

 - Types: a set of assertion types the querier is interested in.
 - Valid-Until: an optional client-generated timestamp for the query after which it expires and should not be answered.
-- Token: an optional client-generated token for the query, which can be used in the answer to refer to the query (instead of the answer containing the query itself).
+- Query Token: a client-generated token for the query, which can be used in the answer to refer to the query.

 A query expresses interest about all the given types of assertion in all the specified contexts; more complex expressions of which types in which contexts